Sensing-World/SG8A-ORIN-GMSL/README.md

 Image download link:https://github.com/Sensing-World/SG8A-ORIN-GMSL/releases <br>

-Image file size is over 25M, I submit  it in the Releases, need download and put in folder [package]
+Image file size is over 25M, it been submit in the Releases, need download and put in folder [package]